Jana0509/Hosting-WordPress-On-AWS/README.md

 ## Monitoring and Alerts

 SNS: Configured to send notifications related to activities within the Auto Scaling Group, such as scaling events.

+## Conclusion:
+This Project leverages multiple AWS Services to create a Secure, Scalable and Resilient Wordpress Application.
+This Application Architecture is designed to handle unpredictable traffic while maintaining high availability and performance.
+The use of EC2 Instance Connect Endpoint Service ensures secure SSH access to private instances, eliminating the need for public IPs or bastion hosts.